Adithya2369/Project_dB/README.md

 - **Gateway (ESP32):**
   - Determines its city using WiFi MAC addresses and Google Cloud Platform (GCP) Geolocation APIs (no GPS needed).
-  - Fetches the current noise threshold for that city from a cloud server.
+  - Fetches the current noise threshold for that city from a cloud server based of flask `app.py`.
   - Sends the threshold to all connected edge nodes.
   - Receives alerts from nodes if the noise is too high and can escalate them to authorities or log them in the cloud.